pierrebear6/project2-feature-engineering/README.md

 ![AMD log_return Stats](images/amd_lr_sumstats.png)

-We can see a close Gaussian distribution with a kurtosis of 2.68, as expected from log returns.
+We can see a close Gaussian distribution with minimal skewness, as expected from log returns.

 Autocorrelation: